QuTech-Delft/cQASM-spec/README.md

 Pragmas behave like statements.
 They are specified as follows:

-    pragma target name {|...|}
+    pragma target name
+    pragma target name: ...

-where `target` and `name` are identifiers used to specify what the pragma is all about, and `{|...|}` is an optional JSON literal.
+where `target` and `name` are identifiers used to specify what the pragma is all about, and `...` is an optional comma-separated list of any combination of expressions, strings, JSON strings, and matrices.
 The `target` identifier is used by targets to detect whether the annotation is meant for them; they can silently ignore any pragmas intended for different targets this way.
 Conversely, a target is allowed to throw an error if a pragma meant for it has an invalid name or is used incorrectly.
 If there is no specific target, `com` (abbreviation for common) may be used.

 Annotations instead add arbitrary data to existing constructs.
 Their syntax is as follows:

-    ... @target name {...}
+    ... @target name
+    ... @target name: ...

 They can be applied to any cQASM statement (including pragmas and bundles) and to individual gates.
 When there is ambiguity between gate and bundle annotations, the gates are preferred.
 For example: